aws/serverless-application-model/docs/safe_lambda_deployments.rst

 This will:

 - Create an Alias with ``<alias-name>``
-- Create & publishes a Lambda version with the latest code & configuration derived from ``CodeUri`` property
+- Creates & publishes a Lambda version with the latest code & configuration derived from ``CodeUri`` property
 - Point the Alias to the latest published version
 - Point all event sources to the Alias & not the function